Software Installation

 Note

-If mender-artifact is not owned by ‘root’ then enter the following command:
+If mender-artifact is not owned by ‘root’, enter the following command:

 sudo chown root mender-artifact